We've spent the last several years working on growing ours, and we've learned some tips along the way that we want to share with you!

 Be consistent with your filters

-Filters are one of the easiest ways to bump up the quality of a photo —everything from increasing the brightness to enhancing the colors, especially if you don't have desktop programs like Photoshop or Lightroom.
+Filters are all the rage as you know and one of the easiest ways to bump up the quality of a photo —everything from increasing the brightness to enhancing the colors, especially if you don't have desktop programs like Photoshop or Lightroom.

-Here's some of my favorite apps for editing photos (VSCO is probably my most used).
+Here's some of my favorite apps for editing photos.

 I'm also a fan of purchasing filter packs/presets from your favorite Instagram accounts.
 When you find a favorite filter that works with most of your photos (or just needs small adjustments here and there) you're able to easily create the look you want for your overall feed, as a whole.
 Check out filter presets for sale from accounts I love like @hbgoodie, @zoelaz, @jacimariesmith, @aspynovard, and @travelinhershoes.